PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 The `virtual` keyword in C# is used to override the base class member in its derived class based on the requirement.

-Here we will add virtual keyword to `Transactions` object in Account class and `Account` object in Transaction class as below :
+Here we will add virtual keyword to `Transactions` object in Account class, `Account` object in Transaction class and `Account` object in User class as below :

 ```cs
     public class Transaction : BaseEntity // Inheriting from Base Entity class